-Also, instructors may choose the patient and room of the late examinations are performed.
+Also, instructors may choose the patient and the room that the late examinations are performed in.
 Since certain examinations are only performed in specific rooms, the student scheduled in the particular room will have the initial opportunity to prove competency.
 For example, the student scheduled in Room 3 will be offered the first chance to be graded on a barium enema.